0xZakk/lesson-template/README.md

 Demos correspond to the "I do" portion of scaffolding from consultant training.

-## Exercise: Write an Exercise
+## Code-Along: Write an Code-Along

-During exercises, developers should apply concepts covered in the previous demo.
+During the code-along, developers should apply concepts covered in the previous demo, led by the instructor.
 This is their first chance to generalize concepts introduced.
 Exercises should be very focused, and flow natural into a lab.